envoyproxy/ratelimit/README.md

 To configure a Memcache instance use the following environment variables instead of the Redis variables:

-1. `MEMCACHE_URL=`: a comma separated list of hostname:port pairs for memcache nodes.
+1. `MEMCACHE_HOST_PORT=`: a comma separated list of hostname:port pairs for memcache nodes.
 1. `BACKEND_TYPE=memcache`
 1. `CACHE_KEY_PREFIX`: a string to prepend to all cache keys